caprieldeluca/puentes/README.md

 ----
 ### Installation:

-Download .zip file and install from the Plugins Manager.
+Download .zip file from the latest release and install it in the Plugins Manager.

 ----
 ### Usage: